 - Recruitment Advisory Committee

-- Once the recruitment has closed, the pre-determined screening plan is enacted.
-Applicants are reviewed using the minimum qualifications and then those chosen for interviews are scheduled based off pre-determined availability either by the SSO or unit directly, with confirmations sent accordingly.
-Please refer the OCP Open Recruitment Supplemental Guide for additional resources regarding this step.
+- Once the recruitment has closed, applicants are reviewed using the minimum qualifications and then those chosen for interviews are scheduled based on pre-determined availability either by the SSO or unit directly, with confirmations sent accordingly.
+Please refer to the OCP Open Recruitment Supplemental Guide for additional resources regarding this step.

 - Candidate materials, interview questions and a copy of the position description are shared with the RAC prior to interviews.
 Interviews are conducted, with a review session scheduled directly after the last interviewee.
 An OCP HR Analyst will be in attendance to help as needed and discuss/confirm next steps with Chair.